FASHIONISTAR-get-famous/clothes-shop/README.md

 ```
 As a User
 So that I can see all products
-I want to view all products, with price, name and picture
+I want to view all products, with price, name, picture and quantity available

 As a User
 So that I want to purchase a product